nicolasbrailo/nicolasbrailo.github.io/md_gen/index2.md

 #
 @meta docType index
+## Say nice things

+Post by Nico Brailovsky @ 2019-05-14 | [Permalink](md_blog/2019/0514_Saynicethings.md)  | [Leave a comment](https://github.com/nicolasbrailo/nicolasbrailo.github.io/issues/new?title=Comment@md_blog/2019/0514_Saynicethings.md&body=I%20have%20a%20comment!)

+As software developers, we need to put much more emphasis on positive interactions with our peers.
+Engineering requires critical thinking.
+Looking for cases where something (code!) will break.
+Criticizing what we do, on the hope of doing it better, is a key and necessary aspect of our profession.
+However, even when done properly (already a hard enough job!) this practice emphasizes negative interactions.
+In a normal job, what would you say is the ratio of times you hear "this might be better if .." vs "I really liked X"?

+Saying "this was good" is hard.
+More often than not, it's hard to even notice good code (and I'd go as far as saying that noticing good things is hard in general!).
+Unlike criticism, positive interactions don't lead to direct improvements.
+No code will be enhanced by saying "I liked this solution", though people may be more inclined to considering criticism if the positive aspect is also noted.

+In the end, maybe someone just had a slightly better day because you said something nice.
+That's already a small victory.

+---

 ## GCC instrumentation flag: slow everything down!

 Post by Nico Brailovsky @ 2019-05-08 | [Permalink](md_blog/2019/0508_GCCinstrumentationflagsloweverythingdown.md)  | [Leave a comment](https://github.com/nicolasbrailo/nicolasbrailo.github.io/issues/new?title=Comment@md_blog/2019/0508_GCCinstrumentationflagsloweverythingdown.md&body=I%20have%20a%20comment!)